-Minors in Italian will take a minimum of six courses numbered ITAL 1501 INTERMEDIATE ITALIAN I and higher, to be chosen in consultation with the assigned departmental Italian minor adviser.
+Minors in Italian will take a minimum of six courses numbered ITAL 1501 Intermediate Italian I and higher, to be chosen in consultation with the assigned departmental Italian minor adviser.

-|ITAL 1501||INTERMEDIATE ITALIAN I||3|
+|ITAL 1501||Intermediate Italian I||3|

-|ITAL 1502||INTERMEDIATE ITALIAN II||3|
+|ITAL 1502||Intermediate Italian II||3|

-|Two additional electives in Italian at the 3000-level 2||8|
+|Three additional electives in Italian 2||12|

 All courses counting towards the core language requirement and the major or the minor in a modern foreign language, literature and culture must be taken for credit and a letter grade.
 When AP or IB credits are awarded as equivalent to the 1502 level in a language, these credits will be applied toward the core language requirement and, as elective credits, toward graduation, but they will not be applied toward the major or the minor in that language.